 About the author

 Johan Marais has devoted most of his life to his favourite hobby – reptiles.
-He grew up in Montclair, Durban where he encountered common reptiles regularly.
-In his early twenties he worked at the Fitzsimons Snake Park in Durban and then moved up to the Transvaal Snake Park in Halfway House where he worked as curator for three years followed by about six years farming crocodiles.
-During this time he was an active member of the Crocodile Specialist Group of the International Union for Conservation of Nature.
+He grew up in Durban, where he encountered common reptiles regularly.
+In his early twenties, he worked at the Fitzsimons Snake Park in Durban and then moved up to the Transvaal Snake Park in Halfway House where he worked as curator for three years followed by about six years farming crocodiles.
+During this time, he was an active member of the Crocodile Specialist Group of the International Union for Conservation of Nature.

 Over the years Johan has conducted numerous reptile field trips with friends and scientists either in search of specific reptiles or conducting reptile surveys.
-Today he spends most of his time lecturing on reptiles, training people how to safely handle snakes, conducting field trips, photographing reptiles and talking on the corporate circuit.
+Today he spends most of his time lecturing on reptiles, training people to handle snakes safely, conducting field trips, photographing reptiles and talking on the corporate circuit.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.